dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 When it asks for the Entity shortcut name, type in: `AppBundle:Author`

-Keep the default on `Configuration format`, but this next step we need to add all of the properties on our Author.
+Keep the default on `Configuration format`, but this next step we need to add all of the properties of our Author.
 Please refer to the image below for the entries required for an Author table:

 ![Creating an Author entity](https://cdn.auth0.com/blog/symfony-blog/create-author-entity.png)

-__NOTE__: If you cannot see the image, the full entity can be found: [here](https://github.com/GregHolmes/symfony-blog/blob/master/part-1/src/AppBundle/Entity/Author.php)
+__NOTE__: If you cannot see the image, the full entity can be found [here](https://github.com/GregHolmes/symfony-blog/blob/master/part-1/src/AppBundle/Entity/Author.php) and its repository can be found [here](https://github.com/GregHolmes/symfony-blog/blob/master/part-1/src/AppBundle/Repository/AuthorRepository.php).

 ### Creating a new BlogPost entity